ckcr4lyf/mtrtrack/README.md

 }
 ```

 There is a undocumented `route` field in the response!
-My guess is this is to differentiate trains going via "Fo Tan" vs. "Racecourse", which is crucial to me as I try and answer the question: "When is racecourse station open?"
+This is empty for the "default" trains (via Fo Tan), however it is populated with `RAC` for trains via racecourse.